 It’s Gonna Be Me

-So many people in the nation feel trapped in a life they don’t want, doing things they hate.
-That isn’t living, that’s just life.
+So many people in the world feel trapped in a life they don’t want, doing things they hate.
+That isn’t living; that’s just life.
 If you’re in that bucket, I want more for you.
 God wants more for you.
+Jesus said we should live, not just have life.
 And I honestly believe that these simple two little spreadsheet pages can be all the difference.
 It takes all of an hour to fill out our objectives and goals, and 5-15 minutes a day to evaluate your goals and do your retrospective.
 And it can change your life.

 Father, please let this dry topic come alive in the hearts of those who read.
 You gave me this training, this skillset, to help people and in Your name I will do it.
 I have been so excited for this week, because I can feel that I am moving into my purpose.
 But I need to reach farther, need to serve more.
 Overcome my limitations, my stupidity and self-loathing, and let them see Your heart and Your will in their lives, in their purpose.
 I pray this in the name of Your mighty Son, Your Word, Your chosen Christ and my brother, my King, my Savior, and my Teacher Jesus.
 Amen!